OfficeDev/office-js-docs-pr/docs/overview/add-in-manifests.md

 ## Validate the Office Add-ins manifest

 To help to make sure that the manifest file that describes your Office Add-in is correct and complete, validate it against the [XML Schema Definition (XSD)](https://github.com/OfficeDev/office-js-docs/tree/master/docs/overview/schemas) files.
-You can use an XML schema validation tool or Visual Studio to validate the manifest.
+You can use an XML schema validation tool or [Visual Studio](../get-started/create-and-debug-office-add-ins-in-visual-studio.md) to validate the manifest.

 To use a command-line XML schema validation tool to validate your manifest:

 1. Install [tar](https://www.gnu.org/software/tar/) and [libxml](http://xmlsoft.org/FAQ.html), if you haven't already.
-2. Run the following command, replacing XSD_FILE with the path to the manifest XSD file and XML_FILE with the path to the manifest XML file.
+2. Run the following command.
+Replace XSD_FILE with the path to the manifest XSD file and XML_FILE with the path to the manifest XML file.

 	xmllint --noout --schema XSD_FILE XML_FILE